NorthwestGreenChemistry/PrISM/README.md

 # PrISM

 **What is this?**
-This is a project for [Northwest Green Chemistry](https://www.northwestgreenchemistry.org/) craeted by [Seattle GiveCamp 2018](http://seattlegivecamp.org/) volunteers.
-PRoduct Innovation and Social Mapping (PrISM™) was created to support product designers in developing products based on sustainable green chemistry and engineering design principles.
+The _PRoduct Innovation and Social Mapping (PrISM™) Tool_ is a project for [Northwest Green Chemistry](https://www.northwestgreenchemistry.org/) craeted by [Seattle GiveCamp 2018](http://seattlegivecamp.org/) volunteers.
+It was designed to support product designers in developing products based on sustainable green chemistry and engineering design principles.

 **Where is my data stored?**
 Your data is maintained locally in a file called `prism.json`.
 It will export at each save and you can load your saved data and re-evaluate at any time.
 Northwest Green Chemistry does not transmit client data to a server or maintain your company data.
-Please keep track of your local data if you want to revisit your evaluation.
+Please keep track of your local data if you wish to revisit your evaluation.

 **How do I download it?**
 TBD after packaging. 🙃